JaydenElliott/remote-linux-worker/docs/0064-remote-linux-worker.md

 #### Status

-Querying the status of a job requires the uuid gathered in the StartResponse:
+Querying the status of a job requires the UUID gathered in the StartResponse:

 ```proto
 // StatusRequest describes StatusRequest